spineo/quotations/index.md

 ]
 ```

 By running the command _python3 manage.py makemigrations myquotes_ we will create the intermediate format for the models that can be mapped to the database entities (this command can be run every time we change the model and provides a means to fix any syntax problems with the _models.py_).
-Once successful, you will get the bellow output and the intermediate structures stored in the latest migration (i.e., [_myquotes/migrations/0001_initial.py_](myquotes/migrations/0001_initial.py))
+Once successful, you will get the below output and the intermediate structures stored in the latest migration (i.e., [_myquotes/migrations/0001_initial.py_](myquotes/migrations/0001_initial.py) file)
 ```
 Migrations for 'myquotes':
   myquotes/migrations/0001_initial.py